 The most effective way to get rid of deer in your yard is through an integrated approach of repelling, frightening and exclusion.
-Below, Havahart® offers all of the deer control information you need as well as step-by-step instructions teaching you how to get rid of them.
+Below, Havahart® offers all of the deer control information you need, including step-by-step instructions teaching you how to get rid of them.

 Deer enter your yard to forage for food, and because they'll eat most types of landscaping and vegetation, it's impossible to completely eliminate all attractants.
 However, there are steps you should take to make your yard less inviting than your neighbors'.

-TIPS: Replace plants with deer-resistant varieties.
-Deer prefer to forage close to cover, so plant any succeptible plants far away from wooded areas.
+TIP: Replace plants with deer-resistant varieties.
+Deer prefer to forage close to cover, so plant any susceptible plants far away from wooded areas.

-Knowing the location and the scale of your deer problem will help you target your control method.
+Knowing the location and the scale of your deer problem will help you develop a repelling plan.

 Destructive deer activities include: